tkam8/100-days-of-code/r1-log.md

 Before that, I wanted to make all provisioning tools run in a container so working on a new multistage build dockerfile that apparently grabs all the necessary stuff from existing builds.
 Pretty interesting but need to play around with it.

 **Thoughts:**: Multi-tasking is inevitable.
 But it may prove helpful in keeping my interest going over time so I don't get burned out.

+### Day 8: 20191008, Tue

+**Today's Progress**:  Did more work on terraform creating root module and child modules to spin up a network, subnetwork, firewall, f5 instance and nginx instance in that network.
+Created dockerfile that builds an alpine instance with terraform and ansible.
+Works great so far.

+**Thoughts:**:  IaC is also coding right?
+It also jives well with the https://12factor.net/ philosophy which I'm trying to absorb more of to put meaning to some of what I'm doing.
+For instance, is one container suppose to only have one process running on it or can we diverge?